ueman/feedback/README.md

 import 'package:flutter/material.dart';

 void main() {
+  void main() {
     runApp(
       BetterFeedback(
+        child: const MyApp(),
+        theme: FeedbackThemeData(
           // You can customize the background color, ...
-      backgroundColor: Colors.grey,
+          background: Colors.grey,
+          // ... the color of the bottomsheet, ...
+          feedbackSheetColor: Colors.grey[50],
-      // ... the colors with which the user can draw..
+          // ... the colors with which the user can draw...
+          drawColors: [
+            Colors.red,
+            Colors.green,
-      drawColors: [Colors.red, Colors.green, Colors.blue, Colors.yellow],
+            Colors.blue,
+            Colors.yellow,
+          ],
+        ),
         // ... and the language used by BetterFeedback.
-      // You can pass any subclass of [FeedbackTranslation] to change the
-      // the text.
-      translation: DeTranslation(),
-      child: MyApp(),
-      onFeedback: alertFeedbackFunction,
+        localizationsDelegates: const [
+          DefaultMaterialLocalizations.delegate,
+          DefaultCupertinoLocalizations.delegate,
+          DefaultWidgetsLocalizations.delegate,
+          GlobalFeedbackLocalizationsDelegate(),
+        ],
       ),
     );
   }
+}
 ```

-For development purposes this library includes two methods which can be passed
-directly as `onFeedback`-callback.
-- `alertFeedbackFunction` which shows a simple alert dialog with the image and the corresponding user feedback.
-- `consoleFeedbackFunction` which prints the user feedback and the image size with `print` to console.

 ## Tips, tricks and usage scenarios